| Title: | Modern Text Mining Framework for R |

 "mean_pmi"

-The pointwise mutual information is calculated as log2((tcm[x,y]/n_doc_tcm) + smooth) - log2(tcm[x,x]/n_doc_tcm) - log2(tcm[y,y]/n_doc_tcm)
+The pointwise mutual information is calculated as log2((tcm[x,y]/n_doc_tcm) + smooth) - log2(tcm[x,x]/n_doc_tcm) - log2(tcm[y,y]/n_doc_tcm),

 where x and y are term index pairs from an arbitrary term index combination

-should represent term co-occurrences within a boolean sliding window of size 10
+The tcm should represent term co-occurrences within a boolean sliding window of size 10 (internally probabilities are used)

 in an external reference corpus and, therefore, is an extrinsic metric in the standard use case.